low testosterone

 5. Fifth, If I have Low Testosterone, what happens if I don’t have it treated?

-6. Lastly, How does my diet, fitness, and lifestyle affect my testosterone?
+6. Lastly, How do my diet, fitness, and lifestyle affect my testosterone?

 • Gels – You apply testosterone gels daily, and your skin absorbs the testosterone into your body.
 In addition, gels provide continuous delivery of testosterone throughout the day.
 It’s important to ensure that other people are not exposed to the gel.
 Moreover, this usually happens when you make skin-to-skin contact with the application site.